How Creating a Morning Routine Changed My Life

 The book that started it all

-I watching a YouTuber named Anna from “Anna Edits” when she recommended the Miracle Morning by Hal Elrod in one of her Favorites videos. and listened to the book on Audible and instantly knew this was something I needed to implement in my daily routine.
+I watched a YouTuber named Anna from “Anna Edits” when she recommended the Miracle Morning by Hal Elrod in one of her Favorites videos. and listened to the book on Audible and instantly knew this was something I needed to implement in my daily routine.

 It took several iterations until I finally got the perfect routine for me.
 I have to admit, there were multiple times when I needed to stop having a morning routine because the routine wasn’t working for me.

 A few of the reasons it didn’t work out multiple times:

 - The set time for each task was too long.
 I spent 30 minutes reading but felt anxious because of all the other tasks I have to do.

 - I was too rigid and set the timer for each category and I didn’t allow any wiggle room.

 - The routine itself was too long.
 I dedicated 2 hours to finish my morning routine, which was way too long for me.